 As companies move from a customer service model based on deflection to a customer success model based on engagement, multi-channel support is table stakes.
-The key is to get customers answers quickly wherever they need them, without conflicting information or agent voices.
+The key is to get customers answers quickly wherever they need them, without conflicting information or agent voices, as research shows speed and convenience are among the most important elements of a positive customer experience for nearly 80% of U.S. consumers.

 These tools enable that kind of personal interaction at scale while also helping agents and team leaders measure the strategy's overall effectiveness.